How to: Use Data Collections in a Dropdown Component

 Configure the Initializer Component

-Now, set up your Initializer component.
-The Trigger Type to use is New Submission.
-This trigger fires the Initializer with each new module submission.
+Now, set up your Initializer component with a New Submission Trigger Type.
+This Trigger Type fires the Initializer with each new module submission.

 2. | In the Property ID and Label Text fields, enter initPlugGetHeight. |